Akuli/python-tutorial/basics/loops.md

 >>>
 ```

+Later we'll learn that for loops are not actually limited to lists.
+There are many other things we can for loop over.
+Things that can be for
+looped over are called **iterables**.

 If you're using Python 3.2 or older you need to use `stuff[:]` instead
 of `stuff.copy()` and `stuff[:] = []` instead of `stuff.clear()`.
 `stuff[:]` is a slice of the whole list, just like `stuff[0:]`.